A Beginner’s Guide to Sim Racing – How To Get Started

 Another thing you’ll notice on sim racing wheels right away is the number of buttons.
 While some only have a few, others may have well over a dozen front and back combined.

-When it comes to wheels in general, of course, you don’t want to make things needlessly complex without needing the extra possibilities.
+When it comes to sim racing steering wheels in general, of course, you don’t want to make things needlessly complex without needing the extra possibilities.
 We advise that you, as a first-time buyer, do thorough research on the quality and features of a wheel before making your choice.

 What Types of Sim Racing Wheelbases Are There?

-You need a wheel and a wheelbase for your foray into sim racing.
+You need a wheel and a wheelbase for your foray into sim racing if you want an immersive sim racing setup.
 These also have a few different ways that they are created, with varying price tags accordingly.
 They are primarily constructed in three different ways: gear-driven, belt-driven, and direct drive.

 Gear-driven wheelbases use gears to amplify the motor’s torque and generate force feedback.
 These wheels are generally the most low-budget solution, meaning that it is a great starting point for someone wanting to try out sim racing before committing to a more expensive setup.